Parrot023/Secondary_MACRO_keyboard/README.md

 Thanks to them for the inspiration for this project

 ## Here is how to do it if you want to try my code
+Keep in mind following along might require a little bit of computer knowledge.

 ### 1. Download the neccescary programs and files
 - [LuaMacros](http://www.hidmacros.eu/forum/viewtopic.php?f=10&t=241#p794)